-Grade 6 in GCSE English Literature and a minimum of Grade 5 in GCSE English Language.
+Grade 6 in GCSE English Language & GCSE English Literature

 Alongside the entry requirements for each course, you will also need to achieve the minimum Sixth Form entry requirements.